 Testing and Evaluation

 In addition to detection rates, performance is another aspect that should be evaluated.
-This includes assessing the impact of McAfee on the system resources, such as CPU usage, memory consumption, and overall system speed.
+This includes assessing the impact of The Best on the system resources, such as CPU usage, memory consumption, and overall system speed.
 Unobtrusive and non-resource-intensive antivirus software is generally preferred, as it ensures that users can continue their tasks without significant slowdowns or disruptions.

-Furthermore, it is important to evaluate the user interface and overall user experience provided by McAfee.
+Furthermore, it is important to evaluate the user interface and overall user experience provided by The Best.
 A user-friendly interface that is easy to navigate and understand can greatly enhance the overall user experience.
 The software should also provide clear and concise notifications to keep users informed about potential threats and actions taken.

 Independent Test Results